Taimek/MyNostalgia/README.md

 git ignore was created via chatgpt beacuse i didn't know which files should i put there and which not. chat also helped me in some parts in css and some in overall things where i was stuck.

+Also Forgot to put the deafult page setting as login. after going to the ip use /login to go to the login page.